ccsb-scripps/AutoDock-GPU/doc/readme/readme_users.md

 | Windows          | Intel SDK for OpenCL 2016 R3 | AMD APP SDK v3.0   |

-Other environments/configurations likely work as well, but are untested.
+Other configurations likely work as well, but are untested.

+## Important

 **Keep in mind that before compiling, the corresponding environmental variables must be defined**
-* CPU accelerator : `$(INTELOCLSDKROOT)` must be defined
+* CPU accelerator : `$(INTELOCLSDKROOT)`
-* GPU accelerator : `$(AMDAPPSDKROOT)` must be defined
+* GPU accelerator : `$(AMDAPPSDKROOT)`

-* Additionally for Linux:
+**Keep in mind that before compiling, the corresponding paths for CPU/GPU drivers must be also defined**
+* This is usually resolved automatically during SDK/driver installation
+* In case it is not set, resolve it manually
-    * `/etc/ld.so.conf.d/amdgpu-pro-x86_64.conf` must contain the path of the GPU driver
+    * GPU accelerator on Linux: `/etc/ld.so.conf.d/amdgpu-pro-x86_64.conf` must contain the path of the driver

 **Check vendor specific guidelines to setup both OpenCL platform correctly**